mahammad-mostafa/unit-testing-exercise/README.md

 - One test case was done for `reverseString` function in `reverseString.test.js`
 - Object `calculator` contains four functions (`add` / `subtract` / `multiply` / `divide`)
 - Each function inside the `calculator` object has three test cases grouped together
+- Function `capitalize` takes a string input & returns it with first letter capitalized
+- The test case for `capitalize` function was created first in `capitalize.test.js`

 <p align="right"><a href="#title">back to top</a></p>